gvwilson/teachtogether.tech/_chapters_en/performance.md

   something you have chosen to work on helps you stay focused, which in turn increases the odds that you'll see progress.

-- **Use a feedback translator.**
+Use a feedback translator.
-  Have someone else read over all the feedback and give you a summary.
+: Have someone else read over all the feedback and give you a summary.
   It can be easier to hear "It sounds like most people are following, so you could speed up" than to read several notes all saying, "this is too slow" or "this is boring".

-- **Be kind to yourself.**
+Be kind to yourself.
-  Many of us are very critical of ourselves, so it's always helpful to jot down what we thought of ourselves *before* getting feedback from others.
+: Many of us are very critical of ourselves, so it's always helpful to jot down what we thought of ourselves *before* getting feedback from others.
 That allows us to compare what we think of our performance with what others think, which in turn allows us to scale the former